Llwytmor via Marian Rhaeadr-fawr

 If you park at the upper car park, reached by following the same road but crossing the road at Bont Newydd and taking a sharp right.
 Follow the directions and the car park here has proper toilets to boot, which the parking fees help towards funding.
 From this car park. follow the waymarked path through the forest, which soon joins up with the very easy and wide path up towards the falls.

 If you’re dressed for the high mountains, you’ll look just as out of place here as you would on the summit of Snowdon at any time of year.
-This is dog walker, off chair buggy and walking off the Sunday lunch territory.
+The easy walk to the Aber Falls is dog walker, off chair buggy and walking off the Sunday lunch territory.

-You can follow this path all the way to the falls, or alternatively take the path through the forest that brings you out above the falls but exactly where you need to be for the walk.
+You can follow this path all the way to the Aber Falls, or alternatively take the path through the forest that brings you out above the falls but exactly where you need to be for the walk.
 Your choice.

 Just before the falls, assuming you took the low road, there’s a path upwards towards the forest that’s easy to spot as there’s a National Trust Carneddau sign and a stile.
 You’ll need to add a short dogleg to visit the falls, which is well worth it.
 Follow this path upwards through the scree to the forest.